 Φ-lab @Sweden on Edge Learning in Space

-The European Space Agency (ESA) and AI Sweden have established a space innovation lab, Φ-lab @Sweden.
+The European Space Agency (ESA) and AI Sweden have signed a letter of intent to establish a space innovation lab, Φ-lab @Sweden.
 Its mission is to accelerate the use of AI in new applications for Earth observation by developing solutions in the area of Edge Learning in space.

-Φ-lab(@)Sweden gathers industry, public sector, entrepreneurs, investors, and researchers to strengthen the European innovation activities for space applications and the space industry sector in Earth observation and AI.
+Φ-lab(@)Sweden aims to gather industry, public sector, entrepreneurs, investors, and researchers to strengthen the European innovation activities for space applications and the space industry sector in Earth observation and AI.
 The lab complements other Swedish resources such as the Swedish Space Data Lab, established from collaboration between the Swedish National Space Agency, Luleå University of Technology, RISE, and AI Sweden.

 AI Sweden and Φ-lab @Sweden

-In the near future, many space-related applications will need technology that enables AI on board.
-Currently, Φ-lab @Sweden is working with innovative ways to train AI models in space and has access to hardware from several of AI Sweden’s partners.
-The lab has a development version of hardware that imitates the setup in a satellite constellation setting.
+In the near future, many space-related applications will need technology that enables AI on board. Φ-lab @Sweden intends to explore innovative ways to train AI models in space with access to hardware from several of AI Sweden’s partners, for example a development version of hardware that imitates the setup in a satellite constellation setting.
 Access to real hardware reduces the gap between experiments in the lab and reality in space.
 When researchers and innovators can experiment with different hardware, frameworks, and tools it accelerates the process from idea to impact.

 Using AI in space means many challenging tasks can be completed faster, more accurately, and at a greater scale than traditional means.
 Possible use cases for AI and satellite data include identifying environmental incidents such as flooding, algal blooms, and fires, or human activities such as illegal fishing, deforestation, pollution, and more.